ShivaEslami97/ReactJS-Weather-App/README.md

 # Weather App

-A simple weather app in react js using Open Weather API.
+A simple weather app in react js using the OpenWeatherMap API and GeoDB API with places autocomplete.
 Weather can be searched by entering city in the search bar.

-Made using React built-in hooks (useState, useEffect, useCallback) and React custom hook and (Maybe unnecessary for a small app like this, but it was for learning purpose).
+Made using React built-in hooks (useState, useEffect, useCallback) and React custom hook (Maybe unnecessary for a small app like this, but it was for learning purpose).

 ## Features

 - Celcius to Fahrenheit conversion and vice versa
 - Displays present weather conditions of the searched city.
+- Shows a list of city Suggestions after you enter a name in the search bar.
 - Search cities worldwide.
 - Dynamic weather background videos for each weather condition.
 - Display current weather details like temperature, humidity, wind speed, and pressure of the searched city.
 - Display the current time of the searched city.

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file.
+Create a file called .env in the root of the React Weather App project.
+Add the following api keys in the file.

+`REACT_APP_API_KEY = <Your Weather API key>` for OpenWeatherMap API.

+`REACT_APP_RapidAPI_Key = <Your GeoDB API key>` for GeoDB API.

+- I used Pexels API for Background Video links (https://www.pexels.com/api/).

 # Getting Started with Create React App